jrmontag/mnist-sklearn/README.md

     - t-SNE to 2-5 dimensions, then kNN (expt 51)
     - doesn't work because TSNE doesn't have a transform method

-- [] expand training data with perturbations
+- [x] expand training data with perturbations
     - then train this data on all of the simplest algorithms
-    - add this to Makefile

-- add features to X_train?
-    - number of pixels above a threshold value
-    - otehr feature engineering?
+    - new train data ~ 1 GB

+- [] test this with default models (expt 27, 28, 29), compare scores
+    - need to flag run-experiment.py to read the proper dataset
+    - these are slower to train, need to increase stagger time (killed 28 and 29 to let 27 run - restart them once 27 finishes)
+        - 27 running for >1 hr
+    - also much more ram (~30 GB for expt_27)
+    - all 3 were ~95% in first round (w/ the smaller dataset)
+        - kNN (96.1%): {'knn__weights': 'distance', 'knn__n_neighbors': 4} (which is the same as expt_30
+            - ^ from the gscv, killed before fully finished
+        - SVM ():
+        - RF ():
+    - in the interest of trying to get predictions, I think I'll just run a full fit and predict on the gridsearch'd voting classifier (basic three party system, 42)
+        - running now ("expanded 42")
+        - if time, maybe try the individuals: 30, 31, 32